Storyville: Supernatural and Speculative Fiction—Getting Weird Without Losing Your Audience

-The main difference between magical realism and the surreal is that magical realism has a focus on the banal, whereas the surreal is focused on hallucinatory visions and a slippery reality.
+The main difference between magical realism and surrealism is that magical realism has a focus on the banal, whereas the surreal is focused on hallucinatory visions and a slippery reality.
 One novel that comes to mind immediately is Naked Lunch, by William Burroughs.
 There is so much going on in that book, so many breaks in reality that you never really know what is going on.
 A lot of times in surreal writing there are drugs, so that the hallucinations make sense, as far as their origin.
 It can also be attributed to possession, by demons or other dark forces, or even split personalities.
 And many times it deals with a mental break—from an accident, some purposeful event (surgery, alteration), or even genetics.

 FABLES AND MYTHOLOGY